3582-490/L3582-490DER/README.md

     return 0;
 }
 ```

+**To activate the admin check and UAC bypass in the main function, remove the `//` comment markers before the if statement and function calls.**

 ### 2. ShellCodeXOR.py
 This Python utility encrypts binary files (like shellcode) using XOR encryption for use in the C++ program.